 Content Marketing versus Content Production.
-It may go without saying that you can’t have one without the other, but it’s worth a discussion to distinguish these two very different things.
+You can’t have one without the other, however it’s worth a discussion to distinguish these two very different things.
 Companies that work with content as a marketing tool need to decide how and where they should invest their funds in order to be the most efficient and effective to generate desired results.

-Content marketing, on the other hand, is the distribution of this content as a means of increasing its visibility, reach, and audience engagement.
-Another way of putting it is to say that content production is the equivalent of you writing a well-researched article on a piece of paper, while content marketing is having that article printed in a newspaper.
+As a traditional example: content production is the equivalent of you writing a well-researched article on a piece of paper, while content marketing is having that article printed in a newspaper.

-We’ve all probably heard the saying that “Content is King.”
-And while this saying may be somewhat dated, its meaning is still pretty much alive and well.
-Content is the foundation for every type of digital form of marketing out there – be it social media, content, email, or inbound marketing.
-In other words, you can’t have a marketing campaign if there is no content to be had.
+You’ve heard the saying that “Content is King.”
+While this saying may be somewhat dated, its meaning is still solid.
+Content is the foundation for every type of digital form of marketing.

 Merely creating content and hoping for the best, will not do.
 Several factors need to be taken into consideration when producing content.

 Identify the Purpose of Your Content

 The first thing that you need to do when producing content is to identify its purpose.
 Content can have multiple uses such as being entertaining, informative, or educational, among others.
 Now, regardless of its meaning, your content also needs to be easily digestible for your audience and needs to be in the proper format that’s in accordance with the channel that it is being used in.

 In addition to the purpose for your audience, you must define the purpose of the content for your business.
 Is it Lead Generation, Website Traffic, or Brand Recognition?
 These all require different approaches when creating content.